pintar-team/llama-server/README.md

-# Docker files for LLAMA (CUDA, Vulkan) Server
+# Docker files for LLAMA and Simple Diffusion Server

-This repository contains Docker files for running the LLAMA server with CUDA and Vulkan support.
+This repository contains Docker files for running the LLAMA server with CUDA and Vulkan support, as well as a Simple Diffusion server.

 ## Prerequisites